 After adding all of the ingredients to the batch, click the “Used as inventory Item” checkbox.
 This creates an item of the batch that can be counted when you take inventory.

-Note: After checking the box, you can click “Linked inventory item” to see the details for the item, and add an empty bottle weight or barcode if necessary.
-You’ll also be able to view it on the Items page.
+After closing the window, you can click “Linked inventory item” to see the details of the item again.
+You can also view it on the Items page.

 With the batched item created, make sure to count it when you next take inventory.
 The count of the batched items is recorded and then converted back to the base ingredients when viewing consumption and variance so you’ll see your overall usage of each ingredient.